10 of the best Easter party games for kids

 Indoor Easter games

 1. Sticky eggs

 This one’s fun and creative for the kids!
-Place a variety of shop bought stickers on a number of plates or bowls (one for each participant), with the sticky side facing up.
-Pop an egg in the middle of each plate and have participants roll the eggs around, to try and get as many of the stickers as possible attached to the egg.
+Place a variety of shop-bought stickers on a number of plates or bowls (one for each participant), with the sticky side facing up.
+Pop an egg in the middle of each plate and have participants roll the eggs around, to try and get as many of the stickers attached to the egg as possible.
 It’s a fun way of decorating eggs for Easter with the added element of trying to not drop the egg at the same time!

 2. Push the egg

 This is a good Easter party game for two people at a time in a small space, or for as many people as possible in a larger space.
 Contestants line up in a row, with an egg each in front of them.
 The aim is to get the egg from the start line to the finish, by rolling it along with your nose!
 Somewhat tricky but very funny at the same time.

 Pair the eggs is a game that requires a little more skill and patience than others.
 Split an even number of plastic eggs into pairs and start by filling the centre of these plastic eggs with different items (each pair must have the same items in the centre), such as rice, jelly beans or coins, for example.
 Mix the eggs up and have the children try to find pairs, by shaking the eggs and listening to the sounds they make.
 Have some prizes to hand for anyone who matches all the pairs!